Fragmented imaginary-time evolution for early-stage quantum signal processors: Introduction

-Here, we introduce two efficient QITE primitives as well as a practical master QITE algorithm (see Fig.\ \ref{fig:general_mindset}); and prove a universal lower bound for the complexity of QITE primitives. {The} first primitive is designed for Hamiltonians given in the well-known block-encoding oracle model, whereas the second one for a simplified model of real-time evolution oracles involving a single time.
+Here, we introduce two efficient QITE primitives based on {the} quantum signal processing (QSP) {framework} \cite{low2017optimal, Low2019hamiltonian, gilyen2019,vanApeldoorn2020quantumsdpsolvers} as well as a practical master QITE algorithm (see Fig.\ \ref{fig:general_mindset}); and prove a universal lower bound for the complexity of QITE primitives that can be seen as an imaginary-time counterpart of th{e n}o fast-forwarding theorem for RTE \cite{Berry2007,Berry2014,Berry2015a}. {The} first primitive is designed for Hamiltonians given in the well-known block-encoding oracle model, whereas the second one for a simplified model of real-time evolution oracles involving a single time.
 Both primitives feature excellent query complexity (number of oracle calls) and ancillary-qubit overhead.
 In fact, for the first primitive the complexity is sub-additive in $\beta$ and $\log(\varepsilon^{-1})$, with $\varepsilon$ the tolerated error.
 This scaling saturates our universal bound when $\beta\ll\log(\varepsilon^{-1})$.
 Hence Primitive 1 is optimal in that regime, which, interestingly, turns out crucial for our master algorithm.
 In contrast, Primitive 2's complexity is multiplicative in $\beta$ and $\log(\varepsilon^{-1})$, but it requires a single ancilla throughout and its oracle significantly fewer gates.
 This is appealing for intermediate-scale quantum hardware.
 In turn, our master QITE algorithm breaks the evolution into small-$\beta$ fragments and runs each fragment's primitive probabilistically.
 Surprisingly, this yields an overall runtime competitive with -- and, in the {relevant} regime of high $\beta$, even better than -- that of coherent approaches while, at the same time, preserving all the advantages of probabilistic ones for {experimental} feasibility.